Start today for FREE.

 The eviction process in Mississippi involves several key steps:

-1. Deliver Eviction Notice: Landlords must serve the appropriate eviction notice to the tenant, allowing the specified time for the tenant to comply or vacate.
+Landlords must serve the appropriate eviction notice to tenants, allowing the specified time for tenants to comply or vacate.

-2. File Documents with Local Court: If the tenant does not comply with the eviction notice, the landlord can file a complaint for eviction with the local court.
-This includes submitting the eviction notice and any relevant documentation.
+If tenants do not comply with the eviction notice, landlords can file a complaint for eviction with the local court.
+Additionally, this includes submitting the eviction notice and any relevant documentation.

-3. Tenant Response: The tenant has the right to respond to the eviction complaint.
-They may present their case in court.
+Tenants have the right to respond to the eviction complaint.
+Furthermore, they may present their case in court.

-4. Court Judgment: The judge will issue a ruling based on the evidence presented.
-If the judgment is in favor of the landlord, they can proceed with the eviction.
+Judges will issue a ruling based on the evidence presented.
+Moreover, if the judgment favors landlords, they can proceed with the eviction.

-5. Execute Eviction: If the tenant does not vacate after the judgment, the landlord can obtain a writ of possession from the court and coordinate with local law enforcement to carry out the eviction.
+If tenants do not vacate after the judgment, landlords can obtain a writ of possession from the court.
+Additionally, they can coordinate with local law enforcement to carry out the eviction.

 Important Considerations

-• Landlords cannot forcibly evict tenants without following the legal process.
+Landlords cannot forcibly evict tenants without following the legal process.
+Therefore, all evictions must proceed through proper legal channels to ensure compliance with Mississippi law.

-• Starting in April 2022, tenants are allowed one week to gather their belongings after receiving an eviction notice before being forcibly removed.
+Additionally, starting in April 2022, tenants are allowed one week to gather their belongings after receiving an eviction notice before being forcibly removed.
+Furthermore, this provides tenants with additional time to collect personal property.

-• Proper service of the eviction notice is crucial; it can be delivered in person, via mail, or electronically if the tenant has consented to such methods.
+Proper service of the eviction notice is crucial for legal validity.
+Moreover, landlords can deliver notices in person, via mail, or electronically if tenants have consented to such methods.
+Therefore, landlords should document the service method used for legal compliance.

 Statutes